Discover more from Jeff Einstein 2.0

 It was also revelatory and liberating.
 The Liberal World Order that rose like a phoenix from the ash and charnel houses of World War II was, in many ways, the real-world manifestation of a bright and blinding utopian vision.
 It described a new world order wherein democracy, free trade, universal human rights, collective security and respect for the environment would ascend in the penumbra of secular institutions grounded not in religious superstition but in the unassailable foundations of science and technology.
 It worked wonders: for a while at least, democracy flourished and billions were lifted from the misery of crippling poverty.

-But the utopian vision and optimism that marked the second half of the 20th century came crashing down like the World Trade Towers in the early 21st, replaced instead by the dark specter of a dystopian Technopoly, a deep state of utterly unaccountable power and wealth powered by billions of microchips.
+But the utopian vision and optimism that marked the second half of the 20th century came crashing down like the World Trade Towers in the early 21st, replaced instead by the dark specter of a dystopian Technopoly, a deep state of utterly unaccountable power and wealth powered by trillions of microchips.
 Big Data was quietly anointed as the new reserve currency and put to work behind the scenes, hidden from view like the Wizard of Oz behind a massive streaming curtain of endless entertainment and mindless diversion.

 With Big Data came the rise of global fascism in the unholy union of immense private corporations and equally immense government agencies — all equipped with the same tools of digital scale.
 Western democracies withered under the assault and were transformed before our eyes into autocratic surveillance states.
 Once enervated military alliances were born again, reconstituted with trillions of pilfered public dollars and reinvested with new marching orders to protect the established priesthood of the once Liberal World Order — now thoroughly illiberal and highly militarized.